Is Naamkaran’s Zain Imam Dating His Co-actress Aditi Rathore?

 Aditi Rathore

-It has to be recalled that Aditi Rathore was in news for her on and off relationship with her boyfriend, Shreedhan Singh.
+It has to be recalled that Aditi Rathore was in news for her on and off relationship with her boyfriend Shreedhan Singh.
 A few months ago, she took to social media to announce her break-up.

 Zain Imam